FEJTWOW/advanced_linux_programming/README.md

 # Advanced linux programming

 These programms were created just for academic purpouse.
-All of them cover topic from the book [The Linux Programming Interface](https://man7.org/tlpi/).
+All of them cover topics from the book [The Linux Programming Interface](https://man7.org/tlpi/).

 ## Content